PaulDoree/XTrader/README.md

-      -p, --profit              profit must be greater than or equal to 0.3 -pa, --price_adjust       price_adjust must be greater than or equal to 1 -tc, --transaction_count  transaction count must be greater than or equal to 1 -rc, --robot_count robot  count must be greater than or equal to 1 --strategy                transaction strategy, and format is module_name.strategy_class_name
+      -p, --profit              profit must be greater than or equal to 0.3 -pa, --price_adjust       price_adjust must be greater than or equal to 1 -tc, --transaction_count  transaction count must be greater than or equal to 1 -rc, --robot_count        root count must be greater than or equal to 1 --strategy                transaction strategy, and format is module_name.strategy_class_name
 	```